 When a planning application is considered by a local planning authority it is subject to a process of public and internal consultation.
 A consultation period of 21 days is normally provided to allow members of the public the opportunity to comment on applications.
 In practice some LPAs will take into account representations received after the consultation end date, before an application is determined, though if you know your representation will be delayed it usually a good idea to send a holding response to the planning officer informing them of the date they can expect to hear from you.
-You may either send your response to the local planning authority (by email or post), or some LPAs will now allow you to submit your representation online via their planning portal.
-Representations received by post may not always be accepted so check carefully first.
+You may either send your response to the local planning authority (by email or post), or most LPAs will now allow you to submit your representation online via their planning portal.